SanjanPiya/AppRTC-iOS/README.md

 - third state while changing camera 1-front 2-back -3 off

 ##Improvements & Checks
-- websocket stays online when app goes in to background - also when no active video connectino
-- "waiting for answer" does not disappear (should be removed)

 - (sept) screen orientation change results in strange behavior - even sometimes connection breaks
 - if phone goes offline does it unregister form server too?
 - iphone switches screen of after some minutes without activity (prevent)